 How to Take Perfect Photos for Tree Diagnosis

-The Crown
+The Canopy

 Start by stepping back and capturing a wide-angle photo of the entire tree.
 This image helps our AI assess the overall structure, canopy density, and any visible signs of stress like thinning foliage, dead branches, or asymmetry.